chimera/doorlock/readme.md

 # Autostart

-On a RasPi, copy the contents of the autostart file into: `~/.config/lxsession/LXDE-pi/autostart`
+On a RasPi, copy the contents of the autostart file into: `~/.config/lxsession/LXDE-pi/autostart` (presuming you've downloaded this repo to `/home/pi/doorlock`)

 Optionally, to help users with debugging, run `ln -s /home/pi/doorlock/start.sh ~/Desktop/start-doorlock.sh` to give them a link on the desktop.